garystafford/twelve-labs-opensearch-demo/README.md

 ## Alternative: Running OpenSearch in Docker

 As an alternative to AWS, you can run OpenSearch locally using Docker.
-This is insecure and intended only for development environments.
+This is intended for development environments only and is not secure.

 Mac: